Instructions on How to Apply Tape-in Extensions

 Tape-in extensions are placed into your hair using the “sandwich” method.
 What this means is that you will part a strand of your hair with a comb and attach a strand of tape to it from above and below.
 Make sure that you attach both the upper and lower strands of your skin wefts to the base of the strand at the same distance from the scalp.
 This is the only way to make your hair extensions look symmetrical.

-For the attachment of our tape-in extensions, you can use our miniature straightening iron.
+For the attachment of our real human hair tape-in extensions, you can use our miniature straightening iron.
 Its dimensions and the temperature of the ceramic plates are perfectly made for our skin wefts.
 Should you have any problems attaching your tape-in extensions by yourself, please ask your hairdresser for help.

 Tape-in Hair Extensions – A Step-by-Step Guide